Old or new, every New York City Irish bar has an identity

 “It was where you could unwind over whiskey or beer after a hard day’s work as a cart driver, longshoreman, factory hand or laundress.
 But it was also where you could learn the latest news from the old country, find a job and make other social connections that could help you survive.”

-“As a result, saloon keepers became important figures in Irish neighborhoods like Five Points, Hell’s Kitchen and across the river in Brooklyn.”
+“As a result, saloon keepers became important figures in Irish neighborhoods like Five Points, Hell’s Kitchen, and across the river in Brooklyn.”

 Dr. Jaffe explains how political careers were often born in many Irish bars in the city: “Running a bar often was the first step in a political career.
 Tammany Hall, the Democratic Party machine in New York, promoted saloon keepers to important positions and ran them for political office.
 In fact, by the early 1900s, Tammany was being run by a saloon keeper, ‘Silent Charlie’ Murphy, one of the most powerful politicians in America.”

 That sense of community in Irish bars remains today.
-Speaking with amny, Mike O'Sullivan, who co-owns both Grace’s and Hartley’s in NYC with fellow Irishman Dan Grace, said they tried to keep something in mind when opening their bars: “We have a saying in Ireland, 'From docker to doctor': you leave your job at the door and you're the same as the next person.
+Speaking with amny in 2019, Mike O'Sullivan, who co-owns both Grace’s and Hartley’s in NYC with fellow Irishman Dan Grace, said they tried to keep something in mind when opening their bars: “We have a saying in Ireland, 'From docker to doctor': you leave your job at the door and you're the same as the next person.
 It's the culture of community."

 Making a modern Irish pub in New York City